 Well, it didn’t take long, and it’s hard to see in this picture, but someone has already attempted to steal the bronze plaque off of the Big Mound Memorial, bending its right side in the process.
 The monument, in its old… Continue Reading

+Update: Demolished in the winter of 2018.
 Many of my friends and I have long looked at this august row of simple apartments.
 They sit on the wrong side of the interstate, dooming them to obsolescence.
-Surely some trucking company will probably come for them at some… Continue Reading
+Surely some trucking company… Continue Reading